natesymer/sansom/README.md

 Fuck it.

-***A piece of software should not be a magic box.***
+***A tool should do one thing, and do it well.
+(Unix philosophy)***

-A web framework is, however simplistically, a tool to connect code to a URL's path.
+A web framework is, fundamentally, a tool to connect code to a URL's path.

-A web framework doesn't provide an ORM, template rendering, nor change how ruby works to the point where you're not writing Ruby code but instead `Rails` or `Sinatra` code.
+A web framework doesn't provide an ORM, template rendering, shortcuts, nor security patches.

+***A web framework shall remain a framework***

+No single tool should get so powerful that it can overcome its master.
+Rails and Sinatra have been doing this: modifying the language beyond recognition.
+Rails has activerecord and Sinatra's blocks aren't really blocks.

 Installation
 -

 `gem install sansom`

-Usage
+General Usage
 -

-It's pretty simple.
-Instead of `Class`s storing routes, `Object`s store routes.

-There are two ways you can deploy `Sansom`:
+Traditional approach:

+    # config.ru

+    require "sansom"

+    s = Sansom.new
+    # define routes on s
+    run s

+One-file approach:

     # app.rb

-    #!/usr/bin/env ruby

 	require "sansom"

     s = Sansom.new
-    s.get "/" do |r|
-      # r is a Rack::Request
-      [200, { "Content-Type" => "text/plain" }, ["Hello Sansom"]]
-    end
+    # define routes on s
     s.start

-Or, the more production-ready version:

-    # config.ru

-    require "sansom"

-    s = Sansom.new

-    s.get "/" do |r|
+They're basically the same, except the rack server evaluates config.ru in its own context.
+The config.ru approach allows for the config to be separated from the application code.

+Writing your own traditional-style webapp
+-

+Writing a one-file webapp is as simple as creating a `Sansomable`, defining routes on it, and calling start on it.

-      # r is a Rack::Request
+####There is more footwork for a traditional-style webapp:
-      [200, { "Content-Type" => "text/plain" }, ["Hello Sansom"]]
-    end

-    run s

-But `Sansom` can do more than just that:

-It can be used in a similar fashion to Sinatra:
+Sansom is defined like this:

+    Sansom = Class.new Object
+    Sansom.send :include, Sansomable

+So you'll want your app to either `include Sansomable` or be a subclass of `Sansom`, so that a basic declaration looks like this.

 	# myapi.rb

-    #!/usr/bin/env ruby

 	require "sansom"

-    class MyAPI < Sansom
+	class MyAPI
-      # This method is used to define Sansom routes
+	  include Sansomable
 	  def template
-        get "/" do |r|
-          [200, { "Content-Type" => "text/plain" }, ["Hello Sansom"]]
-          # r is a Rack::Request
+	  	# define routes here
 	  end
 	end
-    end

 And your `config.ru` file

     # config.ru

-    require "sansom"
     require "./myapi"

     run MyAPI.new

-Sansom can also map other instances of Sansom to a route.
-Check this:

-    # myapi.rb

-    #!/usr/bin/env ruby

-    require "sansom"

-    class MyAPI < Sansom
-      # This method is used to define Sansom routes
-      def template
-        get "/" do |r|
-          [200, { "Content-Type" => "text/plain" }, ["Hello Sansom"]]
+Defining Routes
+-
+Routes can be defined like so:

+    s = Sansom.new
-          # r is a Rack::Request
+    s.get "/" do |r| # r is a Rack::Request
+	  [200, {}, ["Return a Rack response."]]
     end

-      end
-    end
+You can replace `get` with any http verb.
+Or `map`, if you want to map a subsansom.
 Let's say you've written a new version of your api.
-No problem.
+No problem:

     # app.rb